fsh/betterdicts/README.md

 # betterdicts

-A collection of dictionary and dictionary-like classes improving on the built-in `dict` type and providing some extra utility.
+A collection of dictionary and dictionary-like utility classes.

+The base type is `betterdict`, which only seeks to improve on the built-in `dict` type by providing some extra functionality.

+On top of this several other useful dictionaries have been built:

+- `stack_dict`: a multi-levelled dict whose state can be pushed and popped like a stack.
+- `attr_dict` and `jsdict`: ergonomic dictionaries where attribute access (`xs.key`) can be used in place of the usual square bracket syntax (`xs["key"]`).
+- `persistent_dict`: a dict which automatically saves itself to disk with every change, so it retains its state between script execution.
+- `dynamic_dict` and `cache_dict`: dictionaries that represent or act like a memoized function.
+- `number_dict`: a dict on which arithmetic can be performed.
+Think of it as a simple dict version of a NumPy array.

 ## betterdict